Leamsi9/ismaelvelasco.dev/clf66kl82000209mohbql9rx0.md

 * ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678665887810/0c51cdcc-e4bf-4147-bb8b-5adfae387cef.png#centerw150 align="center")

 As we have seen already, there are many nuances to each of these claims, but for the sake of argument, let us grant every one of the above benefits.
+If one could moderate or exclude fossil-fuel-powered Bitcoin mining, ensuring Bitcoin mining runs on surplus renewable energy, or leverages non-residual renewable energy to grow net renewable energy capacity for large ultimate environmental rewards, Bitcoin could be a laudably green technology.

+What is clear is that this is not primarily a technological issue.
+The technical means exist or can be realistically developed to run Bitcoin at scale on renewable power.
+But this is impossible without concerted government action in the form of well-honed incentive mechanisms to make green approaches to Bitcoin mining profitable and expand renewable energy capacity; and enforceable regulation that curbs, disincentivises or impedes fossil-fuel-powered Bitcoin mining.
+And there is no evidence of this regulatory combination happening anywhere on a national scale.

+There is at least, scope for regulatory advocacy and experimentation by green-minded Bitcoin advocates.

 **The question arises: is Bitcoin the best way to achieve these outcomes?**